-I hope now it is a bit clear about the different types of breaking.
-So, we have seen this in detail, having done that we will just examine what kind of a breakers you could see under different conditions.
-For example, of Bay of Bengal may be a south east coast of India, the kind of breakers you would see may be completely different from the type of breakers, you would see somewhere near of Bombay.
-So, this depends as I have earlier explained basically on three parameters, I would say that is the beach slope and then wave height and the wave period or wave length.
+I hope, now, it is a bit clear about the different types of breaking.
+So, we have seen this in detail.
+Having done that, we will just examine, what kind of breakers you could see, under different conditions.
+For example, off Bay of Bengal, maybe south east coast of India, a kind of breakers you would see, maybe completely different from the type of breakers you would see somewhere near, off Bombay.
+So, this depends, as I have earlier explained, basically, on three parameters I would say; that is, the beach slope, and then, wave height, and the wave period, or wave length.

 So, the parameter which we had defined earlier is N 1, and N 1 is the ratio of the beach slope and the square root of the wave steepness.
-So if you look at this table, what we have done here is, we have assumed the deep water wave height as 1 to 10 meters in intervals of one meter, and we have assumed the beach slope here tan beta in orange color.
-As you can see here from 0.01 to 0.1 in steps of 0.1, 0.01, and then here the green color the values given here is the variation that we have the values that we have adopted for the deep-water wave steepness.
+So, if you look at this table, what we have done here, here is, we have assumed the deep water wave height as 1 to 10 meters, in intervals of 1 meter; and we have assumed the beach slope here, tan beta, in orange color, as you can see here, from 0.01 to 0.1, insteps of 0.1, 0.01; and then, here the green color, the values given here, is the variation that we have, the values that we have adopted for the deep water wave steepness.
+So, from this, we are trying to obtain the value of N, as you can see in this.
+So, you see this blue color spread all over, gives, that the waves are going to be, the breaking of waves would be mostly the spilling type; and, try to recollect the definition of spilling type of breakers.
+So, you see that, there is a wide, wide range of a wave heights and beach slopes, for which the breaking will be spilling.

-So from this we are trying to obtain the value of N, as you can see in this.
-So you see this blue color spread all over gives that the waves are going to be the breaking of waves would be mostly the spilling type, and try to recollect the definition of spilling type of breakers.
-So you see that there is a wide range of wave heights and beach slopes for which the breaking will be spilling.
-So in general, you can say spilling is most frequently occurring compare to the other and even plunging to some extent.
+So, in general, you can say spilling is most frequently occurring, compared to the other and even plunging, to some extent.
+So, the plunging breakers, if you see, that is marked in yellow, and this, this is more or less the transition between the spilling and plunging type of breakers.
+So, for a given site, if you have the wave characteristics, you can very easily examine, what kind of breakers you can anticipate at that particular site.
+So, you are, here, we have varied deep water wave height, are from 1 to 10 meters, but you can also have deep water wave heights less than 1 meter.
+So, let us examine, what is the, how the variation would look like, for wave heights less than, I mean, the wave steepness less than 0.1 meter.

-So plunging the breakers, if you see that is marked in yellow, and this is more or less the transition between the spilling and plunging type of breakers.
-So for a given site, if you have the wave characteristics, you can very easily examine what kind of breakers you can anticipate that particular site.
-So you here, we have varied a deep-water wave height from 1 to 10 meters, but you can also have deep water wave height less than one meter.
-So let us examine what is the how the variation would look like for wave heights less than, I mean the wave steepness less than 0.1 meter.
+So, for example, here, in the next, in this slide, you see that, we have varied the wave, deep water wave height from 0.1 meters, 0.1 meter to 1 meter, in intervals of 0.1 meter;

-So for example here, in the next, in this slide, you see that we have varied wave deep water wave height from 0.1 meters, 0.1 meter to 1 meter; in intervals of 0.1 meter.
-And then you look at the variation of your N value that categorizes the different types of breaking of waves.
-Now you see from this table that we do have a few points, the conditions under which you can have the surging type of breakers.
-Surging type of breakers you should I am sure you will be in a position to recollect, surging break of it type of breakers will occur over steep slope, very seldom you would not see them, because normally the tendency is we normally go to beaches where the beach slope is quite flat.
+and then, you look at the variation of your N value, that categorizes the different types of breaking of waves.
+Now, you see from this table that, we do have a few points, the conditions under which you can have the surging type of breakers.
+Surging type of breakers, you should, I am sure you will be in a position to recollect surging type of breakers will occur over steep slopes; very seldom, you would not see them, because normally, the tendency is, we normally go to beaches, where the beach slope is quite flat.